javascript-tutorial/en.javascript.info/2-ui/3-event-details/6-pointer-events/article.md

 [Previously](info:mouse-drag-and-drop), to handle `pointermove` events that happen outside of the slider, we listened for `pointermove` events on the whole `document`.

-Pointer capturing provides an alternative solution: we can call `thumb.setPointerCapture(event.pointerId)` in `pointerdown` handler, and then all future pointer events until `pointerup` will be retarteted to `thumb`.
+Pointer capturing provides an alternative solution: we can call `thumb.setPointerCapture(event.pointerId)` in `pointerdown` handler, and then all future pointer events until `pointerup` will be retargeted to `thumb`.

 That is: events handlers on `thumb` will be called, and `event.target` will always be `thumb`, even if the user moves their pointer around the whole document.
 So we can listen at `thumb` for `pointermove`, no matter where it happens.